How Much Paper Comes From One Tree?

-Many businesses try to achieve the goal of a paperless office.
+Many businesses are trying to achieve the goal of a paperless office.

-However, this is usually because of the mess and confusion that paper documents create, rather than the fact they are striving to reduce the impact on the environment.
-However, by using less paper, we can help to save the number of trees from being felled, but just how much paper comes from one tree?
-How many trees can we save by limiting our paper usage?
+While this effort is driven by the desire to reduce the clutter associated with paper documents, it’s also an opportunity to make choices that positively impact our environment.
+By embracing sustainable paper practices, we can help to save the number of trees from being felled, but just how much paper comes from one tree?
+And how many trees can we save by limiting our paper usage?

 Can we accurately work out how much paper comes from one tree?